PHOTOGRAPHY

 I have a shelf full of framed family photos at my home.
 My youngest granddaughter Lennox is about to turn two, and recently she has become interested in the photos – she wants to be held up to see them, and enjoys pointing at each one.

 As I held her and described all the family members as she pointed at them, I realized to my dismay that I didn’t have a single photo of her on the shelf!
-I’m a Houston newborn photographer, and Houston baby photographer, so while I’ve of course taken many photos of her since she was born, I just hadn’t gotten around to printing and framing any of them for myself.
+I’m a St. Louis newborn photographer, and St. Louis baby photographer, so while I’ve of course taken many photos of her since she was born, I just hadn’t gotten around to printing and framing any of them for myself.

 To make matters worse, there were several photos of her older brother.
 While she didn’t ask, I thought she must be wondering why there were photos of him, but no photos of her.
 Thank goodness, I was able to walk across the room with her and point her out in our big extended family photo on the wall.
 I did tell her I’d be putting up some photos of her soon, but being under two, I wasn’t sure she really got it.